danorel/really/README.md

-# Foobar
+# really

-Foobar is a Python project for dealing with ...
+really is a Python project dedicated to a RL topic.

 ## Installation & Contributing